 Covered Services are the services and supplies our health plan and MassHealth cover.
-The Covered Services List we give you with this Member Handbook has all of your Covered Services and supplies.
-You can call Member Services at 888.257.1985 or visit tuftshealthplan.com for copies of the Covered Services List or Member Handbook.
+The Covered Services List in Appendix A of this Member Handbook has all of your Covered Services and supplies.
+You can call Member Services at 888-257-1985 or visit tuftshealthplan.com for copies of your Covered Services List or Member Handbook.